A partial defense of algebraic relationalism: Against Einstein Algebras

 Consider the set of all possible configurations of a vector field on the manifold $M$.
 Given that the algebraic formulation of the scalar field encodes all the information about $M$, one might expect that we can also find an algebraic formulation of the vector field that contains all the information about $M$, especially since the vector field contains more information than the scalar field (to each spacetime point, the scalar field assigns a real value while a vector field assigns both a real value and a direction).
 However, this is not true.
 Unlike smooth functions, vectorial functions do not form a commutative algebra and therefore fails to satisfy the basic definition of Einstein algebras.\footnote{Tensor fields, which play a particular important role in physics, face the same problem as vector fields.
 We can add two tensor field configurations together to get another, and we can multiply one by a scalar field configuration, but there is no suitable multiplication operation that map two tensors to another in order to define a sufficiently rich algebraic structure.
 Although the tensor product operation takes two tensors to another tensor, they are of different ranks, and therefore the algebraic structure defined must not consist of only the configurations of a particular tensor field. } The operation in question needs to map two vectorial functions to a vectorial function, but the usual multiplication for vectors is between a vector and a real number.
 The inner product between two vectors does not work either because it maps two vectors to a real number rather than a vector.
 The cross product is also infeasible because it is not associative nor commutative.
 If we let vectorial functions form just an abelian group equipped with addition, then the algebraic structure is more impoverished than that of the scalar field.
 Without the latter structure, other notions in the Einstein-algebra formalism cannot be defined.
 In relation with the first confusion, note that the manifold occurring in $V(M)$ is inconsequential after we reconceptualize the structure algebraically---the manifold is not automatically smuggled into the algebraic structure.

-This example, I hope, helps illustrate why the scalar field play a crucial role in the formalism of Einstein algebras, which is not readily replaceable by any other field.
+This example, I hope, helps illustrate why the scalar field plays a crucial role in the formalism of Einstein algebras, which is not readily replaceable by any other field.
 This does not mean that algebraicism must resort to scalar fields, but that dispensing with the scalar field would amount to a substantial revision of Geroch's formalism based on Einstein algebras.
-In summary, the role played by scalar fields is not an accidental feature of Einstein algebras.